-5In Norway married couples are taxed jointly when it comes to wealth tax, but individually for income tax purposes.
+^{11.} In Norway, married couples are taxed jointly when it comes to wealth tax, but individually for income tax purposes.

-6In the original data, there are households holding extremely small amounts in stock accounts, due presumably to dormant accounts.
-We assume that genuine stock market participants have at least the equivalent of \$30 worth of risky assets in their portfolio.
-Imposing smaller or slightly larger thresholds has no effects on the results.
+^{12.} In the original data, there are households holding extremely small amounts in stock accounts, due presumably to dormant accounts.
+We assume that genuine stock market participants have at least the equivalent of 30 USD worth of risky assets in their portfolio.
+Imposing different thresholds has no effects on the results (Table 5).